aidandang/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ANSWER:

+The forEach() method doesn't actually return anything (undefined).
+Meanwhile, the map() method will return a new array.

 2. What is the difference between a function and a method?

+ANSWER:

+A function is a group of reusable code which can be called anywhere in your program a method is a function that belongs to an object.

 3. What is closure?

+ANSWER:

+A closure gives you access to an outer function's scope from an inner function

 4. Describe the four rules of the 'this' keyword.

+ANSWER:

+Simple Function Call

+Implicit Binding

+Explicit Binding

+new Binding

 5. Why do we need super() in an extended class?

+ANSWER:

+The super() keyword refers to the parent class.
+It is used to call the constructor of the parent class and to access the parent's properties and methods.

 ## Project Set up